Sabrina-Btt/quorum-test/readme.md

    npm install
 ```

-3. Create a .env file with:
+3. Create a .env file inside the backend folder with:

 ```bash
    PORT=5000